stellarsquall/terraform-sample/terraform-getting-started.md

 }
 ```

-In the above example, the docker "provider" is declared to enable the docker_container and docker_image resource types.
-The docker_container resource accepts arguments like "image", "name" and "port" that declare the resource's desired state.
+In the above example, the docker "provider" is declared to enable the `docker_container` and `docker_image` resource types.
+The `docker_container` resource accepts arguments like *image*, *name* and *port* that declare the resource's desired state.
 Check out the [Terraform configuration language docs](https://www.terraform.io/docs/configuration/index.html) to learn more about resources and providers.

 ## Deploy the Configuration

 Initialize Terraform with the `init` command.
-The AWS provider will automatically be installed.
+The docker provider will automatically be installed.

 ```shell
 $ terraform init